 Since its inception in 1987, the Institute’s International Competition has been widely acknowledged as the most prestigious jazz competition in the world.
 Each year, more than $100,000 in scholarships and prizes are awarded to talented young musicians.
 The scholarships help pay tuition for college-level jazz education studies and provide funds for private, specialized instruction.
 The Competition focuses on a different instrument every year and features an outstanding all-star judging panel.
 Branford Marsalis, Pat Metheny, Herbie Hancock, Quincy Jones, Ron Carter and Diana Krall are among the dozens of jazz luminaries who have served as Competition judges throughout its storied history.

 The Institute has presented Competitions for piano, bass, drums, hand drums, saxophone, trumpet, guitar, vocals and trombone.
 In 2019, the Competition showcased guitarists in Washington, D.C., with the semifinals taking place at the Smithsonian’s National Museum of the American Indian and the finals at the Kennedy Center.
 Evgeny Pobozhiy took first-place honors, with Max Light winning second and third going to Cecil Alexander.

 Representatives from major jazz labels attend the Competition each year because it is one of the most highly respected events for the worldwide music community and the place to discover the rising stars of tomorrow.
 Additionally, prominent members of the business, entertainment, and political communities are on hand to support the Institute’s mission and the future of jazz.

 The Competition is internationally recognized as the most significant event for identifying and launching the careers of young aspiring jazz artists.
 The accomplishments of Competition laureates speak for themselves, including countless GRAMMY nominations and multiple wins, numerous #1 Billboard albums and a regular presence on the top artist rankings in premier jazz publications such as DownBeat and JazzTimes.
-First-place winners like Joshua Redman, Marcus Roberts, Cécile McLorin Salvant, Joey DeFrancesco, Jane Monheit, Chris Potter, Marquis Hill and Jacky Terrasson are some of the most recognizable names in jazz today.
+First-place winners like Joshua Redman, Marcus Roberts, Cécile McLorin Salvant, the late Joey DeFrancesco, Jane Monheit, Chris Potter, Marquis Hill and Jacky Terrasson are some of the most recognizable names in jazz today.
 Dozens of semifinalists have forged successful careers as jazz performers and educators and are making a lasting impact on jazz.